Chicano/Latino Studies: MLA Style

 - If the information was not recorded, but was gained for a personal (unpublished) interview, list the interview by the name of the interviewee.
 Include the descriptor "Personal Interview" and the date of the interview.
 You may include the person's name, the name of the indigenous group or nation to which they belong, their location, and the date of the communication.

 - For speeches, lectures, or other oral presentations (including conference presentations), start with the speaker's name.
-Then, five the titles of the speech (if any) in quotation marks.
+Then, the title of the speech (if any) in quotation marks.
 Follow with the title of the conference or meeting and then the name of the organization.
 Name the venue and the city (if the name of the city is not listed in the venue's name).
 Use the descriptor that appropriately expresses the type of presentation (e.g., Address, Lecture, Reading.
 Keynote Speech, Guest Lecture, Conference Presentation).

 - In all cases, capitalize not only the name of the indigenous groups and nations (e.g., Crow, Seminole, Narragansett), but also most terms derived from indigenous culture (e.g., Oral Tradition, Elder, Traditional Knowledge, Vision Quest).